Notable People

 "Smooth jazz" can sound like a radio label.
 In Kenny G's case, the smoothness was a method.

 His recordings are designed to remove friction.
 The saxophone lines arrive cleanly, the production does not threaten the melody, and the emotional cue is usually legible within seconds.
 That does not make the music simple in the pejorative sense.
 It makes it highly controlled.
-He understood that a huge audience wanted instrumental music that could live in cars, offices, waiting rooms, dinner parties, date nights, and private memory without asking them to choose between concentration and comfort.
+He understood that a huge audience wanted wordless music that could live in cars, offices, waiting rooms, dinner parties, date nights, and private memory without asking them to choose between concentration and comfort.

 Breathless became the emblem of that achievement, but the catalog listed on his official site shows the broader pattern: Duotones, Silhouette, Miracles, The Moment, and later records that kept feeding the same lane while adjusting to new decades and new listener habits.
+That kind of adult-pop durability also depended on label machinery built by executives such as Clive Davis, who helped make soft-edged crossover scaleable.

 He survived criticism because the audience relationship was deeper than prestige